On this page

 Information on visiting Singapore

-Passports must be valid for at least six months before your planned departure from New Zealand.
-As visa requirements often change at short notice, we advise you to contact the Singapore High Commission in Wellington(external link), or visit the Singapore Immigration and Checkpoints Authority(external link) website, for up-to-date information.
-For information on current travel requirements due to COVID-19, please visit the Singapore SafeTravel(external link) website
+As visa requirements often change at short notice, we advise you to check with your travel agent or contact the Singapore High Commission in Wellington(external link) or visit the Singapore Immigration and Checkpoints Authority(external link) website to find out Singapore's visa/entry requirements and if you need to apply for a visa.

 This section provides essential information for New Zealanders undertaking a short or long-term stay in Singapore.
 Please contact us if you require further information.